 Stock Incentives granted on or before August 12, 2009 were eligible for reload grants of Stock Incentives upon exercise.
 After August 12, 2009, we ceased to grant Stock Incentives eligible for reload grants altogether and ensured that our 2009 Omnibus Stock Incentive Plan does not permit reload grants of Stock Incentives.
 During fiscal year 2015, the last four executive officers, including three Named Executive Officers, who had legacy Stock Incentives granted prior to August 2009 and eligible for reload, exercised those Stock Incentives.
 Therefore, we no longer have any reload grant obligations.
-When our four executive officers exercised these last Stock Incentives, they surrendered shares to satisfy the exercise price and received a reload grant of stock appreciation rights to restore the appreciation lost on the shares that were surrendered to pay the stock opposite of stock appreciation stock on the date of exercise of the underlying grant.
-The reload grant to deal of exercise of the underlying grant.
-The reload grant to deal the executive officer remains employed with us and retains ownership of the shares received from the exercise for one year, less shares surrendered or sold to pay income taxes.
+When our four executive officers exercised these last Stock Incentives, they surrendered shares to satisfy the exercise price and received a reload grant of stock appreciation rights to restore the appreciation lost on the shares that were surrendered to pay the stock option cost.
+The number of stock appreciation rights granted was equal to the number of shares surrendered.
+The reload grant has the same expiration date as the underlying grant.
+The reload grant price is equal to the closing stock price of our common stock on the date of exercise of the underlying grant.
+The reload grant vests one year from the date of exercise, provided that the executive officer remains employed with us and retains ownership of the shares received from the exercise for one year, less shares surrendered or sold to pay income taxes.